redpesk-labs/red-pak/QA/REDPAK.RKA.md

-2. Even if not having static data, applications of separate *REDNODE*s should also be separated using DAC (i.e. using separate user) or, preferabily but not exclusive, using MAC (i.e. using different Smack label).
+2. Even if not having static data, applications of separate *REDNODE*s should also be separated using DAC (i.e. using separate user) or, preferably but not exclusive, using MAC (i.e. using different Smack label).

-3. Configuration files must be protected using DAC (i.e. using separate user) or, preferabily but not exclusive, using MAC (i.e. using different Smack label).
+3. Configuration files must be protected using DAC (i.e. using separate user) or, preferably but not exclusive, using MAC (i.e. using different Smack label).

 4. Configuration files should not be mounted in *REDNODE*s.